Phones · Resale guide

 How Much Is a Used Motorola Edge 50 Worth in India?

-A used Motorola Edge 50 is worth ₹7,000 to ₹20,000 in India in 2026, depending on its condition, storage variant, and included accessories.
-This price range reflects its status as a two-year-old mid-range premium phone.
-Excellent, “like new” units with original packaging and high battery health command the upper end, while phones with significant wear and tear fall into the lower bracket.
+A used Motorola Edge 50 is worth ₹9,000 to ₹18,000 in India in 2026, depending on its condition, storage variant, and included accessories.
+This price range reflects the phone’s age and market depreciation.
+A unit in “Like New” condition, perhaps a higher storage variant, will command the top end, while a “Fair” condition device with visible wear and tear will fetch closer to the lower end.
+Original box and charger can add significant value.

 Is the Motorola Edge 50 Still Worth It in 2026?